nsrau/azure-docs.it-it/articles/dms/resource-scenario-status.md

 ## <a name="next-steps"></a>Passaggi successivi

-Per una panoramica del servizio migrazione del database di Azure e della disponibilità a livello di area, vedere l'articolo [che cos'è il servizio migrazione del database di Azure](dms-overview.md).
+Per una panoramica del servizio migrazione del database di Azure e della disponibilità regionale, vedere l'articolo [Che cos'è il servizio Migrazione del database](dms-overview.md)di Azure.For an overview of Azure Database Migration Service and regional availability, see the article What is the Azure Database Migration Service .